 The plaques disrupt the signaling of the nerves in the brain, which ultimately leads to brain cell death.

-One research from 2018 noted that during sleep, the immune system helps remove beta-amyloid from the brain.
+One study from 2018 noted that during sleep, the immune system helps remove beta-amyloid from the brain.
 A single night of sleep deprivation has been shown to increase the levels of beta-amyloid in the brain.

 The researchers suggest that prolonged lack of sleep can increase the risk of developing Alzheimer’s in an individual.